youritech/jstp/doc/index.md

 in your code.

-Or, alternatively, if you are developing a client-side application in browser environment and don't use a module bundler like Webpack, you can grab [jstp.min.js](dist/jstp.min.js) and [jstp.min.js.map](dist/jstp.min.js.map).
+Or, alternatively, if you are developing a client-side application for browser environment and don't use a module bundler like Webpack, you can grab [jstp.min.js](dist/jstp.min.js) and [jstp.min.js.map](dist/jstp.min.js.map).
 JSTP will be available globally as `api.jstp`.